grannycart/subworld-shortstory1/second-version-draft.md

 "Weapons?"
 Cassandra asked skeptically, "I thought we were hauling a shipment of wristwatches?"

 "Indeed we are."
 Said Percy.
-"The only trouble is the watches are going to the Independent Island Pact forces... for distribution to infantry who need them for timing artillery strikes."
+"Trouble is, the destination for the watches is the Independent Island Pact forces... for distribution to infantry who need them for timing artillery strikes."

 "Hardly *weapons* though..."
 Said Cassandra.

 "Indeed."
 Said Hemi.
-"If we had actual weapons in our hold, they likely would have already fired on us instead of requesting we surface."
+"If they thought we had actual weapons in our hold, they likely would have already fired on us instead of requesting we surface."

-"But we could be hauling blankets and bandaids, if they know our delivery is for their enemies in the Island Pact, they'll do everything they can to surface us --- might try to seize the cargo, maybe our whole boat.
+"Doesn't really matter.
+We could be hauling blankets and bandaids, if they know our delivery is for their enemies in the Island Pact, they'll do everything they can to surface us --- might try to seize the cargo, maybe our whole boat.
 We'll likely end up in non-combatant detention... where at least we won't be tortured.
 A fine way to wrap up a career in submarine logistics."

 "What can they do to us if we don't surface?"